 Bigg Boss 13 Gets Another Extension; Here's When The Grand Finale Will Be Aired!

-The makers of Colors' controversial reality show Bigg Boss 13 has managed to keep the audiences glued to the show with its high-voltage dramas!
+The makers of Colors' controversial reality show Bigg Boss 13 have managed to keep the audiences glued to the show with its high-voltage dramas!
 The show has been grabbing good ratings and even topping the online TRP chart.
 Since Bigg Boss has been doing well, the show, which was supposed to air its finale in January, 2020, was extended to February 16.
 As per the latest report, the controversial reality show has got yet another extension!

 Spotboye report suggested that the show has further been extended to two weeks, which means that the grand finale might premiere on February 28.
 However, the report of further extension has not been confirmed by the makers yet.